-In recognising deferred taxation in relation to certain items of investment property, the Group has assumed that there will be no capital gains tax on rental properties held for successive long-term rental periods.
+In recognising deferred taxation in relation to certain items of investment property, the Group has assumed that there will be no capital gains tax on rental properties held for successive long-term rental periods as well as land for which the use is currently undetermined.
 It however assumes that for items which are currently investment property that will be developed for resale, and will eventually become inventory, the revaluation gains previously recognised will be subject to taxation at the time of sale.
 For investment property being developed, management recognises a deferred tax charge on the basis of a ratio of units to be sold, to the total number of units being developed.
-Any change in management's intention from rental to sale, would result in a recognition of an additional deferred tax liability.
+Any change in management's intention from rental to sale or determination of use for development or resale, would result in a recognition of an additional deferred tax liability.